OGRECave/ogre/Docs/src/high-level-programs.md

 ## Specifying Named Constants {#Specifying-Named-Constants-for-Assembler-Shaders}

 Assembler shaders don’t have named constants (also called uniform parameters) because the language does not support them - however if you for example decided to precompile your shaders from a high-level language down to assembler for performance or obscurity, you might still want to use the named parameters.
-Well, you actually can - GpuNamedConstants which contains the named parameter mappings has a ’save’ method which you can use to write this data to disk, where you can reference it later using the manual\_named\_constants directive inside your assembler program declaration, e.g.
+Well, you actually can - Ogre::GpuNamedConstants which contains the named parameter mappings has a ’save’ method which you can use to write this data to disk, where you can reference it later using the @c manual_named_constants directive inside your assembler program declaration, e.g.

 ```cpp
 vertex_program myVertexProgram spirv